How to build a Smart Rule

 You'll see the next step listed in your variable.
 Some steps will have additional dropdown options to choose from, such as this one.

-For this example, we will choose All occurrences because we want to extract all order IDs in the message, and not just the first occurrence of an order ID.
+Example: We will choose All occurrences because we want to extract all order IDs in the message, and not just the first occurrence of an order ID.
 You will also notice that once you select this option, the Type at the top updates to Type: Text list because the result will be a list.

 Step 12

 Continue building the newest variable step by specifying the format of the order ID the rule should look for.
 In the text box that says Enter text or select placeholder, click the + sign to build out the format of the order ID by stringing together the different elements of your specific order ID.
-For example, if your order ID is ZZ-83765-32, then the format would be as shown below.

 You can use the Test extract text feature to quickly test the rule extraction in the rule editor.
 Enter sample text into the popup.
 The highlighted text will be extracted.